brodavi/p2p-todo/README.md

 ### Installation

-You can download `p2ptodo.html`, which includes everything, and you can place it on your hardrive (or in your filesystem on your mobile device), point your browser at the file, and you're ready to go.
+You can download `p2ptodo.html` [here](https://github.com/brodavi/p2p-todo/raw/master/p2ptodo.html), which includes everything, and you can place it on your hardrive (or in your filesystem on your mobile device), point your browser at the file, and you're ready to go.

-Or you can serve the files locally or on a server with any web server (though if you are off-line, it would be difficult to reach your todo list!)
+Or you can clone this repo and serve the files locally or on a server with any web server (though if you are off-line, it would be difficult to reach your todo list!)

+If anyone is interested, I use [inliner](https://www.npmjs.com/package/inliner) to build `p2ptodo.html`.

 ### Usage

 Options: along with pointing your browser to `p2p-todo`, whether served somewhere or from your local file system, it is convenient to add additional options to the url.
 For instance, if you are pointing to a downloaded single file version, an example url would be:

-file:///home/brodavi/downloads/p2ptodo.html?signalhub=https://signalhub.mafintosh.com&key=test&db=shopping
+`file:///home/brodavi/downloads/p2ptodo.html?signalhub=https://signalhub.mafintosh.com&key=test&db=shopping`

 Here you can see I have specified the signalling server `https://signalhub.mafintosh.com`, the app key `test`, and the db id `shopping`